-Students in F-1 status may be eligible for several
+Students in F-1 status may be eligible for several types of employment:

-Off-campus - Please contact your DSO.
+On-campus and Off-campus - Please contact your DSO.

 International Students must sign and date the Compliance Policy Form must accompany the I9 from when applying for a job on campus.
 This form also applies when applying for CPT and OPT.